-- This document requests deviations for horizontal stopping sight distance and left and right shoulder - 3 widths for both the northbound and southbound SR 99 mainline near S. Holgate Street (MP 29.90 - 4 vic.).
-The following sections define the proposed roadway deviations between MP 29.89 and MP - 30.78.
-The requested shoulder deviations are required to match existing conditions at the beginning - 6 of the project where the proposed roadway section matches the existing roadway section.
+This document requests deviations for horizontal stopping sight distance and left and right shoulder widths for both the northbound and southbound SR 99 mainline near S. Holgate Street (MP 29.90_vic.).
+The following sections define the proposed roadway deviations between MP 29.89 and MP 30.78.
+The requested shoulder deviations are required to match existing conditions at the beginning of the project.

-Stopping Sight Distance 7
+Stopping Sight Distance

-- WSDOT Design Manual Fig. 650-2 and 650-3 defines the required minimum stopping sight distance - based on design speed and vertical grade.
-The project team is requesting a deviation for the - horizontal stopping sight distance (HSSD) for the northbound outside (right side direction of travel) 10 - lane and southbound inside (left side in direction of travel) lane roadways between approximate 11 - 12 stations 149+50 and 159+50, as shown on Figures 1A-D. - The project team proposes designing the northbound outside lane at this location for a HSSD of - 14 443 ft.
+WSDOT Design Manual Fig. 650-2 and 650-3 defines the required minimum stopping sight distance based on design speed and vertical grade.
+The project team is requesting a deviation for the horizontal stopping sight distance (HSSD) for the northbound outside (right side direction of travel) lane and southbound inside (left side in direction of travel) lane roadways between approximate stations 149+50 and 159+50, as shown on Figures 1A-D.

+The project team proposes designing the northbound outside lane at this location for a HSSD of 443 ft.
 The line of sight will be inside the right side barrier face.
-The roadway cross-section through - the curve from left to right, ahead on stationing, will consist of a barrier, 4-foot left shoulder, two 15 - 16 12-foot lanes, one 13-foot right lane, a 10-foot right shoulder and a right side barrier.
-The 13-foot - right lane is provided in order to accommodate the turning roadway width criteria per the WSDOT 17 - 18 Design Manual.
+The roadway cross-section through the curve from left to right, ahead on stationing, will consist of a barrier, 4-foot left shoulder, two 12-foot lanes, one 13-foot right lane, a 10-foot right shoulder and a right side barrier.
+The 13-foot right lane is provided in order to accommodate the turning roadway width criteria per the WSDOT Design Manual.

-- The project team proposes designing the southbound inside lane at this location for a HSSD of 465 19 - 20 ft.
+The project team proposes designing the southbound inside lane at this location for a HSSD of 465 ft.
 The line of sight will be inside the left side barrier face.
-The roadway cross-section through the - 21 curve consists of an inside left shoulder that varies between 4 and 21 feet, a 13-foot left lane, two - 12-foot lanes, and a 10-foot right shoulder.
-The inside shoulder was widened from 4 feet to 21 feet 22 - 23 to provide adequate clearance for the construction sequencing and maintenance of traffic while the - 24 project is under construction.
-The widened part of the shoulder also increases the HSSD through - the curve to provide standard sight distance for a vehicle traveling at 50 miles per hour, which is the 25 - 26 posted speed through the curve (the design speed of the curve is 55 mph).
-WSDOT's Northwest - 27 Region Traffic has created a striping plan clearly delineating the widened shoulder to prevent drivers - from using it as a pull-out parking location.
-28 - 29 Table 2 summarizes the minimum stopping sight distance required and the proposed stopping sight - 30 distance near S. Holgate Street, which meets a 50 mph stopping sight distance design guideline.
+The roadway cross-section through the curve consists of an inside left shoulder that varies between 4 and 21 feet, a 13-foot left lane, two 12-foot lanes, and a 10-foot right shoulder.
+The inside shoulder was widened from 4 feet to 21 feet to provide adequate clearance for the construction sequencing and maintenance of traffic while the project is under construction.
+The widened part of the shoulder also increases the HSSD through the curve to provide standard sight distance for a vehicle traveling at 50 miles per hour, which is the posted speed through the curve (the design speed of the curve is 55 mph).
+WSDOT's Northwest Region Traffic has created a plan clearly delineating the widened shoulder to prevent drivers from using it as a pull-out parking location.

+Table 2 summarizes the minimum stopping sight distance required and the proposed stopping sight distance near S. Holgate Street, which meets a 50 mph stopping sight distance design guideline.